optionalg/cookbook-lshw/README.md

 Requirements
 ------------

 Tested on Ubuntu and Fedora.
 May work in Debian.
-RHEL/CentOS coming soon.
+RHEL/CentOS requires EPEL/Repoforge repo.

 Attributes
 ----------